Categories

 I quickly bought it.
 Now, I’ve bought guns in the past, only to find that the store didn’t actually have the gun in stock…we’ll see if I’ve been lured into a waiting game.
 (Not that I wasn’t already waiting, right??)

-I also checked after I bought it, to see if the product would show it as OOS (out of stock).
+I also checked after I bought it, to see if the product page would show as OOS (out of stock).
 It’s not showing as OOS, so maybe they’ve several.
 Or, maybe they’re making a list.
 Dunno.

 For those of you that don’t use gun.deals, you can set up watch lists to watch for certain UPCs.
 That’s what I did.